; Print

 1. Use store-bought shortbread fingers or other kinds of tea biscuits.

-6. Keep the tart in the pan, until decorating.
+5. Keep the tart in the pan until ready to arrange peach slices.
 Once the panna cotta filling is set, take the tart out of the tin.

-8. Cover fruit slices on top of the tart with a store-bought cake glaze, homemade neutral nappage glaze or heated apricot confiture to preserve fruit, and make the tart glisten.
-Or drizzle the fruit with the honey heated in a microwave for a few seconds.
+7. Cover fruit slices on top of the tart with a store-bought or homemade clear glaze, or drizzle the fruit with the honey heated in a microwave for a few seconds.

-9. Serve peach tart cold and avoid keeping it at room temperature longer than one hour; otherwise, the gelatin will start to soften.
+8. Serve peach tart cold and avoid keeping it at room temperature for longer than one hour to prevent the gelatin from softening.

 Nutrition